anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This approach can be used for an arbitrary number of new backwards-compatible versions of a given extension.
-For an extension with a large number of backwards-compatible successor versions, this may lead to a large number of identifiers being included in responses.
+For an extension with many backwards-compatible successor versions, this may lead to many identifiers being included in responses.
 An extension author may consider excluding older identifiers from the set required by new successor versions, based on data about client use/support or similar.